nealp1910/Plot.l-Homework--Unit-14-/README.md

-# Unit 14 Homework: Belly Button Biodiversity
+# Belly Button Biodiversity

 In this assignment, you will build an interactive dashboard to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

+## Output
+Link for Dashboard:

+## Tools & Resources
+- Javascript
+- HTML
+- JSON
+- console.log
+- Plot.ly
+- Github

 ## Instructions